bazelbuild/bazel/site/en/contribute/codebase.md

 The source code of the client is under `src/main/cpp` and the protocol used to communicate with the server is in `src/main/protobuf/command_server.proto` .

-The main entry point of the server is `BazelRuntime.main()` and the gRPC calls from the client are handled by `GrpcServerImpl.run()`.
+The main entry point of the server is `BlazeRuntime.main()` and the gRPC calls from the client are handled by `GrpcServerImpl.run()`.

 ## Directory layout {:#directory-layout}